-The Center for Reproductive Health provides leading technologies to facilitate the success in fertility treatments for all patients.
+The Center for Reproductive Health provides fertility testing and leading technologies to facilitate the success in fertility treatments for all patients.
 We provide many treatment programs that are tailored toward the individual patient.

 We understand how important it is to have the right treatment for each specific patient's situation and that the patient feels comfortable with their treatment decision.

 This journey is chosen by our patients, and we know how essential it is to provide the best possible care to prove that they made the right decision.

 Infertility has most commonly been clinically defined as the failure to achieve a pregnancy during 1 year of regular, unprotected intercourse.
 Although this is a reasonable guideline, a woman approaching age 35 would be well served to initiate an infertility evaluation before waiting for a full 12 months.
 By the time infertile couples decide to seek assistance, most are anxious that they may never be able to have children.
 Therefore, they desire timely answers and swift action.

 The initial goal of the Center for Reproductive Health is to provide an evaluation that is appropriate to the patient’s circumstances while being prompt, convenient, minimally invasive, fiscally responsible, and as comprehensive as possible.

 To start, Dr. Vasquez and his staff perform a thorough initial history and physical examination, which are essential in finding the cause of infertility.
 The laboratory evaluation can also reveal abnormalities that can escape detection even by a careful history.
 Preliminary questioning about the patients’ concerns and suspicions regarding the etiology of their infertility is helpful because they sometimes have an intuitive sense about issues that may be contributing to their infertility, which may not otherwise be exposed during the course of a routine evaluation.